estshorter/MHO-C303-timesync/README.md

 # MHO-C303-timesync
 This software synchronize the time of the system with that of MHO-C303.
-Tested on Raspberry Pi 4 Model B.
+Tested with GCC 10 on Ubuntu 20.10 on Raspberry Pi 4 Model B.

 ![mho-c303](https://raw.githubusercontent.com/custom-components/ble_monitor/master/pictures/MHO-C303.png)